 The Code of practice ensures relations between the BBC and independent producers are fair and transparent.
-It sets out the timetable for the negotiations of the commissioning agreement, the rights, programme prices, tariffs and payments.
+It sets out the timetable for the negotiations of the commissioning agreement, the rights, programme prices and payments.
 The Code of practice was agreed with Ofcom.

-The BBC Code of practice states that the BBC will agree terms of trade with Pact prior to publication.
+The Code of practice states that the BBC will agree Terms of trade with Pact prior to publication.
 The Business framework sets out these Terms of trade and includes information about licence periods, exclusivity, distribution, funding and payments as well as additional materials.

-Under the provisions of the Communications Act 2003, the BBC is required to publish and comply with a Code of practice for agreeing the terms for the commissioning of qualifying independent productions.
+Under the provisions of the Communications Act 2003, the BBC is required to publish and comply with a Code of Practice for agreeing the terms for the commissioning of qualifying independent productions.
 The Code has been approved by Ofcom and is published here.
-The Code states that the BBC will agree its ‘Terms of Trade’ with Pact prior to publication.
-The Business Framework set out below represents these Terms of Trade, and has been agreed with PACT on 16 October 2013 and most recently updated on 5 May 2020.
+The Code states that the BBC will agree its ‘Terms of Trade’ with PACT prior to publication.
+The Business framework set out below represents these Terms of trade, and has been agreed with PACT on 16 October 2013 and most recently updated on 5 May 2020.